Case fees

 When we do and don’t charge

-Professional representatives referring a complaint will be charged when they first submit the complaint.
+Professional representatives referring a complaint will be charged when the case is closed at any stage.

-The information in this section sets out, for respondent financial businesses and professional representatives, how the case fee applies once we have resolved a complaint.
+The information below sets out – for both respondent financial businesses and professional representatives – how the case fee applies once we have resolved a complaint.

 -